EmCeLDZ/CoreVault/CONTRIBUTING.md

-# Contributing to CoreKV
+# Contributing to CoreVault

-Thank you for your interest in contributing to CoreKV!
+Thank you for your interest in contributing to CoreVault!
 This document provides guidelines for contributors.

 ## How to Contribute